 1. Identify & prep your blank canvas.
 Locate an empty wall of reasonable size (you should probably own this wall, because you can’t take wall murals with you).
 Paint it white.

 4. Paint your first layer.
 I numbered my layers from #1-#9 from lightest (at the top of the mural) to darkest.
-I started on top, but should have started with the darkest color on the bottom.
+I started on top, but should have started with the darkest color on the bottom (since it needs the most coats).
 The first strokes will be nerve-wracking.
 Use a big brush to give yourself a general outline and fill in the area.
 Later, you will come back and use a small brush to add detail.

 5. Continue to paint, alternating layers.
 You don’t want to be painting a new color next to the color that is still drying.
 Paint the bottom – or darkest – layer (in my case #9) first, then alternate at least one layer away so you won’t have any overlap.
 Darker colors will need three coats, and lighter colors will require two coats plus touch-up work.
 After painting the top layer, I skipped a layer to paint the next one down (#3).
 This allowed #1 to dry.
 Then I could paint #2 and so forth.